 Sure, you could do everything yourself as a babysitter.
-But a big part of the job is delegating tasks to the kids you're looking after as well.
+But a big part of the job is delegating tasks to the kids you're looking after.

-For example, you might ask a child to clean up their own toys and put them away after they're done playing with them.
-For older children, you might get them to help you wash the dishes after dinner.
+For example, you might ask a child to clean up their own toys and put them away after they're finished playing with them.
+For older children, you might encourage them to help wash the dishes after dinner.

 A good delegator knows the skills and capabilities of the people they're working with.
 They can also deal with feedback from kids and set reasonable expectations.

-Today you're giving instructions to a toddler.
-But even basic delegation will help you develop your leadership skills.
-Later in life, your delegation skills could really come in handy if you're leading an entire team or department of a company you work for.
+Today you're giving instructions to a toddler and delegating tasks to little kids.
+Later in life, those delegation skills you picked up as a babysitter could come in handy if you're leading a team or an entire department of a company you work for.

 Going out and getting babysitting jobs shows motivation.
-In some cases, you might just be babysitting because your parents told you that you needed to get a job, but hopefully, you're at least partially motivated to do it for yourself too.
+You might be babysitting because your parents made you get a job, but hopefully you're at least partially motivated to do it for yourself.

-A motivated leader is willing to go the extra mile and do little extras like tidying up the house a bit after the child you're babysitting has gone to bed.
+A motivated leader is willing to go the extra mile and do little extras like tidying up the house after the child you're babysitting has gone to bed.

 See our other productive suggestions for what to do when the kids are asleep.

 You're not just motivating yourself.
 A big part of leading as a babysitter is motivating kids too.
-You can use recognition, rewards, and other strategies to keep kids motivated and doing what you want, while also staying out of trouble.
+Recognition, rewards, and other motivation strategies keep kids doing what you want while also staying out of trouble.

-Giving kids responsibilities is also a way to motivate them and make them feel more grown-up.
+Giving kids responsibilities is a way to motivate them and make them feel more grown-up.

 You'll also need good persuasion techniques to convince kids to do some tasks.

-Trust is huge for babysitters.
-You need to show parents that they can trust you to be left alone with their children and home.
-And you need to be constantly maintaining and reinforcing that trust.
+Trust is a huge factor for babysitters.
+You need to show parents that they can trust you to be left alone with their children in their home.
+Every word and deed either reinforces or erodes the trust you are building.
 If you show a lack of integrity, it might be the end of your babysitting career.

 For both parents and kids, it's important for babysitters to show leadership by being honest and open.

-Responsibility is a bit different than being trustworthy.
-It's more about accepting the blame if something goes wrong.
-A good leader takes their failures as well as their successes.
+Being responsible is a bit different than being trustworthy.
+While trustworthiness covers reliability and integrity, responsibility includes a willingness to accept the blame if something goes wrong.
+A good leader owns their failures as well as their successes.